 Breathing is an essential aspect of yoga, and it teaches us to do so by using the diaphragm and the entirety of our lung capacity.
 After some time, this will become second nature and help prevent stress.

 3. Yoga teaches us to accept discomfort

 Yoga involves some quite into unusual positions for those of us with a 'western' lifestyle.
 As you advance in your practice, these poses can become increasingly difficult.
 Holding some of the poses, especially for prolonged periods, can sometimes become uncomfortable - 'the edge'.

 They become more comfortable with time, as we learn to breathe into the postures and accept them as our present truth.
 This lesson applies in real life too.
 When faced with uncomfortable situations or conflicts, yoga teaches us to return to the breath, accept the situation, and free our minds to look for a solution.

 Top tips for meditation:

 Dip your toes into Yoga nidra.
 This is slightly different from meditation.
-If you are able, it is absolutely wonderful mid-afternoon when our energy begins to decline.
-There are many resources online (or speak with your yoga teacher) Try a free download on the yoga nidra network to get you started. https://www.yoganidranetwork.org/downloads
+If you are able, it is absolutely wonderful in mid-afternoon when our energy begins to decline.
+There are many resources online (or speak with your yoga teacher).
+Try a free download on the yoga nidra network to get you started. https://www.yoganidranetwork.org/downloads

 Comfort is vital if you wish to meditate regularly.
 If you need to lie down, use a bolster (yoga pillow) or regular pillow under your knees.
 If you are seated (ideal position) use a zafu/meditation cushion - we recommend our organic cotton variety filled with buckwheat hulls!
 Crescent-shaped if you are stiff, round if you are very open.
 Make sure you are warm...and try not to fall asleep!